Ealing Broadway station: Proposed developments

 In the early 2010s, the West London Business group backed a Surbiton-to-Brent Cross light metro tube line, called the West London Orbital underground railway, based on Copenhagen Metro technology, which would include a station underground at Ealing Broadway.
 The London Borough of Ealing does not support the proposal, saying "no consensus to progress this project [due] to extremely high costs".

 In 2008, the London Group of the Campaign for Better Transport published a plan for an off-road orbital North and West London Light railway (NWLLR), sharing the Dudding Hill Line freight corridor, and using the middle two of the six track beds at North Acton.
-In April 2009 Ealing Council voted to call on Transport for London to look into the proposal.
+In April 2009, Ealing Council voted to call on Transport for London to look into the proposal.

 The station would have been served by the West London Tram, however this proposal was cancelled in 2007 as it was opposed by the councils of all three London Boroughs that would have been served by the line.

 Services

 Ealing Broadway is served by a mixture of National Rail and London Underground services.
-National Rail services are operated by the Elizabeth line and Great Western Railway and London Underground services are provided by the District and Central lines.
+National Rail services are operated by the Elizabeth line, and London Underground services by the Central and District lines.

 Services at the station are as follows.

-Great Western Railway

-The typical off-peak service in trains per hour is: